 - SPI Extra (Swiss): 9.25%

 - S&P 500: 31.51%

 - Cash: 3.00%

 This offer is really great.
 It is much better than all the other candidates.
 You can have much more stocks.
 And you have the maximum legal allocation to international stocks.

 Conclusion – Transferring to VIAC

 The conclusion is pretty simple!
 VIAC is undeniably the best third pillar provider in Switzerland.
 It has almost only advantages.
 The fees are the lowest in Switzerland.
 And the allocation to stocks is the best, by far.
 The only disadvantage is that it is mobile-only.
 But since I am now using Revolut who is also mobile-only, I need to evolve.
 I do not like smartphones.
-But it seems the world is not agreeing with me ;)
+But it seems the world is not agreeing with me!

 There is something else I like about VIAC.
 It is their transparency.
 They communicate really well and they share as much information as possible.
 This the best third pillar provider for the information they share.
-The information is also very clear and modern.
+The information is also very clean and modern.
 They do not try to hide fees.

 Given that conclusion, I will soon start to transfer my third pillar to VIAC.
 I will have to sell my current PostFinance fund and then transfer the cash.
-Since I never done that, I will probably write an article about creating a VIAC account and transferring money from PostFinance to VIAC.
+Since I have never done that, I will probably write an article about creating a VIAC account and transferring money from PostFinance to VIAC.